The Essence of Paddy Adair

 Paddy and the love of his life

-My good friend and hockey historian, Paul Patskou, has been introducing me to several people from the group that meets at the ‘Monthly Hockey Alumni Luncheon’.
+My good friend and hockey historian, Paul Patskou, has introduced me to several people from the group that meets at the ‘Monthly Hockey Alumni Luncheon’.
 One such person is hockey phenom Patrick (Paddy) Adair.
-I didn’t know Paddy at first, but now I have the great honour of considering him a friend and a true fountain of hockey history.
+I didn’t know Paddy at first, but I now have the great honour of considering him a friend and a true fountain of hockey history.
 It always amazes me to hear people like him and Paul describe something significant in hockey history or mention a player who is one of the forgotten legends.
-While the top credit above is Naguib Kerba, this article is co-written by Paul Patskou; without his assistance, I would not have even met Paddy.
+While the top credit above is Naguib Kerba, this article is co-written by Paul Patskou, without whose assistance I would not have even met Paddy.

 Wall of fame at the Adair residence

-I visited Paddy‘s home and he immediately took me to his hockey ‘man cave’.
-It occupied the entire basement and was full of hockey memories.
+I visited Paddy‘s home, and he immediately took me to his hockey ‘man cave’.
+It occupied the entire basement and was filled with hockey memories.
 Pictures of Paddy’s former teams and linemates adorned the walls.
-Shelves were packed with momentos, photos, and pucks.
+Shelves were packed with memorabilia, photos, and pucks.
 Several hockey sweaters and even a pair of skates were displayed in a closet.
-After a couple of hours, we went to lunch, where I heard more stories as the two gents regaled me with more of their hockey memories.
+After a couple of hours, we went to lunch, where I heard more stories as the two gents regaled me with more hockey memories.

-Their passion for the sport is what drew me in.
-Their ability to remember who played with whom and what year is truly a joy to hear.
+Their passion for the sport drew me in.
+Their ability to recall who played with whom and in what year is truly a joy to hear.
 I, on the other hand, don’t remember what I had for supper last night.

 PADDY’S STORY